Praxinos/Odyssey/README.md

   -s SUFFIX, --suffix SUFFIX
                         a suffix to the output directory name (default: None)
-  -m, --marketplace     package for the marketplace (without binaries)
+  -l ULIS_BINARIES, --ulis-binaries ULIS_BINARIES
-                        (default: False)
+                        the path where ALL ulis binaries (win64/mac) are on pcloud (default: P:/Praxinos/Developpement/Ulis/Binaries) -m, --marketplace     package for the marketplace (without binaries) (default: False)
 ```